meg-codes/bash-notes/Input.md

 `stdin` is data that's piped to a program.
 More on this later.

+`stdout` is mostly where the output of programs is returned. `echo` has the very basic premise that it will print its arguments to `stdout`

 On the terminal, you have control over where these outputs go--be that another program, a file, or nowhere at all.

 This is where the magic happens.
 But first...

 ## Making a dummy file - `touch`
 If you've wondered why many of my examples have empty files, that's because I created them using the `touch` command.
 It well, touches a file.
 Like the scene from E.T. but much less moving.
-This create an entry in the file system and a blank (text) file.
+This creates an entry in the file system and a blank (text) file.

 `touch <filename and path>` is pretty straightforward.
 You can also use Bash scripting tricks to do more